mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![APIportal-example](img/APIportal-example.png)

 * **API Portal - Response Area expansion**
-    Now you can **expand the response area** over the whole width of the page with its specific button in the upper left corner.
+    Now you can **expand the response area** over the whole width of the page.

     ![APIportal-response-area](img/APIportal-response-area.png)